Recently updated on July 14th, 2026 at 12:38 pm

 1. Take Screening

-Start with a short online screening tool to help you determine whether you are eligible to file for a Temporary Restraining Order (TRO) in Hawaii and whether your situation meets the legal requirements under Hawaii Revised Statutes §586.
+Start with a short online screening tool to help determine whether you may be eligible to request an Order for Protection in Hawaii and whether your situation may meet the requirements under Hawaii Revised Statutes Chapter 586.

 Prepare-Documents